AlmudenaZhou/azure-ml-fine-food-review/README.md

 8. Deploy the inference pipeline by running [`create_batch_deployment_for_inference_pipeline.py`](./src/create_batch_deployment_for_inference_pipeline.py).
 This makes the pipeline available for deployment and use.
 9. Ensure you have the necessary permissions before running a job in the new deployment.
 For example, you can use the role `AzureML Data Scientist` to gain access.
 10. Specify the input for the job either in the `.env` file or directly within the script.
 Once the input is set, run the batch job using [`run_batch_job.py`](./src/run_batch_job.py).
+11. In the Azure Portal, configure the `Schedule` for the inference or training pipeline job to automate the MLOps retraining process.
+To complete the MLOps cycle, you can update the dataset with a new version and schedule a data pipeline to replace the current data before triggering the retraining job.

 ## Project structure